-Manage online payments for conference through online payment service.

 Manage email through email distribution service.

 Upon request, provide executive committee and board members information concerning the executive office (e.g. financial records, audits and bank statements).

+The Executive Director may be requested to open bank accounts or apply for a line of credit.
+Note that the Executive Director may not act on behalf of WiNUP and open bank accounts or apply for credit without the advance approval of the executive committee.

+Report approved updates by the EC/IB/General Membership to the Bylaws/Guidelines Committee chair for immediate update to the Guidelines or Bylaws.

+If an existing member wishes to transfer to another chapter, the Executive Director determines if the member is in good standing, notifies the other chapter of the request and sends a copy of the notification to the member making the request.

+Perform duties as identified for new chapter, dissolving or revoking a chapter or chapter merger.

+Monthly

+Reconcile all checking and savings accounts.
+Treasurer should reconcile.

+Compile monthly financial statement and send to treasurer.
+Treasurer will send to executive committee and budget and finance committee.

+Keep current mailing list of members for newsletter and mailings up-to-date.

-Send international president, secretary, assistant director, webmaster and new members committee chair updated membership listing at the end of each month including names, addresses, email addresses and phone numbers.
+Send international president, secretary, assistant director, webmaster and New Member Development Committee chair updated membership listing at the end of each month including names, addresses, email addresses and phone numbers with a reminder to the NMDC to send new member packet.

 Participate in monthly executive committee conference calls and board calls as scheduled.

-According to WiNUP Bylaws, the international secretary annually mails (email ballots are considered official) to the membership the ballot for elections no less than 30 days before the annual conference.
-The polls close no less than 10 days prior to the conference.
-The executive director collects and counts the votes that are verified by the immediate past president or international president and reports the results to the executive committee.
-The president is responsible for sharing the results with the membership at the annual business meeting.
-Other ballots such as bylaw changes are sent out and collected by the executive director.

-The executive director may be requested to open bank accounts or apply for a line of credit.
-Note that the executive director may not act on behalf of WiNUP and open bank accounts or apply for credit without the advance approval of the executive committee.

-Report approved updates by the EC/IB/General Membership to the Bylaws/Guidelines Committee chair for immediate update to the Guidelines or Bylaws.

 Perform all other duties relating to the efficient operation of an executive office which serves as a clearing house for all WiNUP matters.

+As new members are added, send updates to the New Member Development Committee chair for distribution of new member packets.

 Travel